Medicare Part D Pharmacies

 for your prescription drugs.
 That’s why the network pharmacies for different plans

-A network pharmacy is a pharmacy contracted with a certain plan that allows members
+A network pharmacy is a pharmacy contracted with a certain plan that allows members to get

 drugs will only be covered if they’re filled at a plan’s network pharmacy.